On this page

 Research is only half the battle!
-You also need to communicate your findings in a clear, well-structured paper, Check the SFU Library guides to Business Writing and Writing for University for resources to help with paper structures, grammar, spelling, and more.
+You also need to communicate your findings in a clear, well-structured paper, Check the SFU Library guides to Business Writing and Academic Writing for resources to help with paper structures, grammar, spelling, and more.

 You also need to correctly cite all of the books, journal articles, and sites that you used in your research.

 APA Style: APA style doesn't provide very detailed guidance on how to cite financial databases of the sort that you will likely be using.
 I'd suggest starting with the SFU Library guide to APA for Business Sources or the Citing Business Sources guide from McGill University.
 Also try our more general guide: APA Style.
-Other useful guides include Citing Sources (Duke University Libraries) and the Diana Hacker site.
+See also UBC's guide to APA for "other" resources.

-In some cases, you may have to resort to directly interpreting the instructions in the APA Manual (a copy is at the Ask Us Desk in the library) to try to apply them to the sources you've found.
+In some cases, you may have to resort to directly interpreting the instructions in the APA Manual (a copy is at the Help Desk in the library) to try to apply them to the sources you've found.
 Don't leave this to the last minute!

 Note also that some of our article indexes have information within their Help pages on how to cite articles found in databases using common formats such as APA, MLA, and Chicago, and that some of them will even allow you to save/email your citations in a specific format like APA (e.g., Business Source Complete has this feature).

-a.
-You can get help from a reference librarian in person at our reference desks as well as via email, chat, and telephone.
+You can get help from a reference librarian via email and chat.
 Try our Ask a Librarian services.